How to get up and running quickly with the Learning Hub to enhance your classroom delivery

 Copy / Export / Import – One of your critical term start tasks.
 You need to Copy content from a past term’s delivery instance if you don’t want to have to recreate it all.
 All settings and resources come across to your new term’s shell.

-Manage Dates – All dates you set in D2L, such as start, end and due dates, can be quickly and easily reset to align with the dates of the new term – it’s like magic!
+Manage Dates – All dates you set in your online course, such as start, end and due dates, can be quickly and easily reset to align with the dates of the new term – it’s like magic!

 Manage Files – Access to the File Manager for your course.
 You can setup and manage folders, upload/download files, etc. Files can be added to the table of contents in the Content tool, linked to from other tools, or just reside in the File Manager for your private storage or access.